stephanieleevillanueva/old_blog/_posts/2015-07-25-Regression.md

 ####Model 1: Simple Linear Regression Model

 Let's get to the modeling part.
-As I've mentioned earlier, my initial model will only have 1 X feature and we will use Linear Regression for that.
+As I've mentioned earlier, our initial model will only have 1 X feature and we will use Linear Regression for that.
 Python has at least a couple of modeling libraries that are very intuitive and user-friendly and for this demo we will be using `statsmodels`.
 We will also want to import `patsy` and `matplotlib.pyplot`.

 ![_config.yml](https://raw.githubusercontent.com/stephanieleevillanueva/stephanieleevillanueva.github.io/master/images/Week_3/imports.png)